 Some people believe it is an integral part of the college routine, and others tend to say, “I can do my best in college without home assignments; I don’t need it.”

 So, should college students have home assignments?
 Let’s take a closer look at the pros and cons of homework to decide.

 1. More homework means more practice.

-Many homework fans believe that the best effect of doing assignments at home is that the process enables you to have more practice.
+Many homework fans believe the best effect of doing assignments at home is that the process gives you more practice.